 Understand Search Engine Optimisation (SEO)

+Understand SEO is the biggest technical hurdle you need to understand when it comes to starting a blog.
 When I say ‘understand’ I don’t expect for you to know search engine optimization like the back of your hand, but you should have a brief understanding on the amount of background work that goes into running a successful website or blog; it’s not as easy as having a webpage and sitting back and watching the readers flood in.

 What is Search Engine Optimisation?